Skip to main content

 1. Is My System Operating at Peak Efficiency?

 Efficiency matters for both comfort and energy bills.
 Asking this question allows the technician to look for issues, like dirty filters, leaky ducts, or blocked vents, that could reduce efficiency.
-They may also recommend specific settings or upgrades to keep your system running optimally.
+They may also recommend specific settings or upgrades to keep your AC system running optimally.

 2. What Is the Condition of My Air Filters?